Fischer Projects: Crime problems

-The Fischer housing projects has been notorious for violence since the 1970s.
+The Fischer housing projects have been notorious for violence since the 1970s, however the problem itself had likely existed since it was opened.
 In the early 1980s police brutality between the New Orleans Police Department and Fischer residents grew to concern after police officer Gregory Neupert was killed by a sniper while patrolling the project at night.
 The violent police response to Neupert's killing led to the federal indictment of seven officers.
 They would be known as the "Algiers 7."
 After the officers indictment, policemen were afraid to enter back into the project in fear of being killed.
 A sniper set uptop the Fischer high-rise building and regularly fired at police passing.

-In May 1989 a gunman sprayed a crowd with bullets in a courtyard in the Fischer killing a man and wounding 4 others.
+In May 1989 a gunman sprayed a crowd with bullets in a courtyard in the Fischer, resulting in the death of a man and four injuries.

 The next month a veteran police officer who was on a stakeout in the project, narrowly escaped serious injury when a gunman riddled the officer's van with bullets, police said.
 Officer Gary Dewey, was showered with broken glass and possible metal fragments at 9:38 p.m. in what appeared to be an attempt to kill him.
 Crime was so ferocious in the Fischer to where The Regional Transit Authority had to discontinue nighttime service through Fischer and along Whitney Avenue after several buses were shot at or had bricks and rocks thrown at them.

 In May 1991 one person was killed and five were wounded in a shooting spree in the project.
 The shootings had occurred a couple hundred yards from Fischer Elementary School.

 The most famous murders of the Fischer Projects were the murders of nursing student Jo Ellen Smith, Claudette McGowan and her eight-year-old child, and the murder of Officer Gregory Neupert.